thescholarsadvise/scholars/README.md

 # scholars
-This repository is about how different css and html codes are used to form custom elements on a website.
+This repository is about how different css and html codes are used to form custom elements on [Scholars Advise](https://scholarsadvise.com/).